 4. Give Them Frozen Food

 Chickens love frozen food, but cold food works as well.
-If you have some unused veggies or fruit that might go bad soon, it’s without a doubt one of my flock’s favorite foods to eat.
+If you have some unused veggies or fresh fruit that might go bad soon, it’s without a doubt one of my flock’s favorite foods to eat.

 Try tossing some banana slices, pineapple chucks, watermelons, apples, or strawberries into your freezer.
 Let them get cold or frozen, then give them to your flock.

 You can try mixing yogurt with frozen fruit.
 Chickens can safely eat Greek yogurt or plain yogurt.
 This is a favorite treat for my flock as well!

 5. Mist Your Flock

 If your girls are still hot, try getting a misting attachment for your hose.
 You can even find misting stands attached to your hose’s end.
 Leave the mister on throughout the day or just for a few hours if you don’t want to run up your water bill.
 Doing this can greatly reduce the temperature in your chicken run and keep your girls comfortable throughout the day.

 6. Ensure There Is Plenty of Ventilation